jsahota91/Devops_bootcamp/Jenkins.md

 17. In your `Build history` make sure it has turned `blue` and it has successfully been able to get your code and run the commands.

+# Creating Webhook
+Creating a webhook will trigger Jenkins to run the project attached to GitHub repository with any new commits pushed.